-The Head of H&S is responsible for supporting the COO, the Head, SLT and the Health & Safety Committee in the implementation of health & safety measures at the School and Conference Centre; as well as providing direction, guidance and the co-ordination and promulgation of health and safety policies and procedures.
+The Head of H&S is responsible for supporting the COO, the Head, Exco, and the Health & Safety Committee, in the implementation of health & safety measures at the School and for Bryanston Enterprises; as well as providing direction, guidance and the coordination and promulgation of health and safety policies and procedures.

-The Head of Health & Safety will stay reasonably up to date with relevant legal requirements and standards and seek to ensure that any relevant areas of competence in guiding the School on health & safety matters is provided either by himself or by suitably competent specialist contractors.
+The Head of Health & Safety will stay reasonably up to date with relevant legal requirements & standards, and seek to ensure that any relevant areas of competence in guiding the School on health & safety matters is provided either by himself or by suitably competent specialist contractors.